George Henry Speltz: Coadjutor Bishop and Bishop of Saint Cloud

 On April 6, 1966, Speltz was appointed coadjutor bishop of the Diocese of St. Cloud by Pope Paul VI.
 His installation took place on the following June 7.
 He succeeded Bishop Peter Bartholome as the sixth Bishop of St. Cloud on January 31, 1968.
 Speltz was president of the National Catholic Rural Life Conference from 1970 to 1972.
-In 1984, he initiated a ban to deny church weddings to couples who live together before they marry, unless they agreed to live apart before their wedding; he said cohabitation: "...calls into question fundamental moral values that have long been central to the Christian tradition: the sacred character of sex and of the Christian family."
+In 1984, he initiated a ban to deny church weddings to couples who live together before they marry, unless they agreed to live apart before their wedding; he said cohabitation "calls into question fundamental moral values that have long been central to the Christian tradition: the sacred character of sex and of the Christian family."

 Retirement and legacy

 On January 13, 1987, Pope John Paul II accepted Speltz's resignation for health reasons as bishop of the Diocese of Saint Cloud.George Speltz died at St. Benedict Senior Community in St. Cloud on February 1, 2004, at age 91.
-He is buried at Assumption Cemetery in St. Cloud.